-Building a Stable – When undertaking the design and build of a new stable block, there are several factors to take into account, such as the design, cost and planning permission requirements for your internal or external stables block.
+Building a Stable – When undertaking the design and build of a new stable block for horses, there are several factors to take into account, such as the design, cost, and planning permission requirements for your internal or external stables block.

-As stable manufacturers with years of stable building experience, we have compiled a simple guide to walk you through the main points to consider when planning to build a stable.
+As stable manufacturers with years of stable building experience, we have compiled a simple guide to walk you through the main points to consider when planning to build a stable for horses.

 Build a Stable for Horses: An Overview

 Let’s start at the start.
 A nice level base makes a big difference as a starting point to a successful outcome to your stable build.
 Concrete is the most common base used for construction, a smooth flat concrete pad is our recommendation.

-For installation of stables into an existing barn or area with a sloping floor, your stables may need to be constructed to allow for a slope, so bear that in mind when you discuss your project with your preferred suppliers.
+The installation of stables into an existing barn, or an area with a sloping floor, may require your stables to be constructed to allow for a slope.
+Bear that in mind when you discuss your project with your preferred suppliers.

 Do you need Planning Permission for a stable block?

 We advise that you should always check with your Local Planning Authority about whether you need planning permission for a stable block.
 Where you intend to build may have height or size restrictions and their guidance will enable you to ascertain if planning permission needs to be sought.

-Livery yards and riding schools may also need a licence from DEFRA (Department of Environment, Farms and Rural Affairs) and for any commercial ventures like this you also need to be aware of the Health and Safety at Work Act of 1974.
+Livery yards and riding schools may also need a license from DEFRA (Department of Environment, Farms and Rural Affairs) and for any commercial ventures like this you also need to be aware of the Health and Safety at Work Act of 1974.